Holidays

 32. Sugar Cookie Bars

 Sugar cookie bars take the crisp taste of sugar cookies and blend them into a chewy bar.
-Spread a layer of pink or white icing and top with pastel sprinkles or mini chocolate chips for a festive touch.
+Spread a layer of pink or white icing and top with pastel sprinkles or mini chocolate chips for a playful touch to these Valentine's Day cookies.

 33. Cherry Cookie Bars